 Reporting and Paying Capital Gains

 Complete the worksheet on Form 1040-ES to check whether you need to make estimated tax payments to the IRS.
-Estimated tax payments are usually first due at the end of the quarter that you received the proceeds from the sale.
+Estimated tax payments are usually due at the end of the quarter during which you received the proceeds from the sale.

 General Capital Gain Reduction Strategies